Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Set-up

 The above conditional independence assumption highlights the asymmetry between the two types of latent effects: assignments may arbitrarily depend on the known component of the latent effect $X^{*}_{k}$, but not on the unknown component of the latent effect $X^{*}_{u}$.
 However, we do allow the assignment rule to depend arbitrarily on current and lagged covariates, as well as lagged outcomes and choices.
 As a result, we do not restrict how agents form their beliefs about $X^{*}_{u}$, provided that such beliefs are a measurable function of $X^t,Y^{t-1},D^{t-1}$ and $X^{*}_{k}$.
 We also remain agnostic about how assignments depend on agents' beliefs over $X^{*}_{u}$.

 This choice process accommodates a wide range of models that have been considered in the learning literature.
-In particular, this framework is consistent with a setup where agents are rational and Bayesian updaters, so that beliefs coincide with the true distribution of $X^{*}_{u}$ conditional on their information set at a given point in time, which may include all realized variables and model parameters.
+In particular, this framework is consistent with a set-up in which agents are rational and Bayesian updaters, so that beliefs coincide with the true distribution of $X^{*}_{u}$ conditional on their information set at a given point in time, which may include all realized variables and model parameters.
 Alternatively, this accommodates situations where individual decisions may not involve beliefs over the distribution of $X^{*}_{u}$, or depend instead on myopic beliefs that are formed based on the prior-period choice and outcome.
-This setup also allows for heterogeneous beliefs formation, where, for instance, some agents may have rational expectations about their unobserved characteristic $X^{*}_{u}$, while others may have biased (e.g. over-optimistic) beliefs.
+This set-up also allows for heterogeneous beliefs formation, where, for instance, some agents may have rational expectations about their unobserved characteristic $X^{*}_{u}$, while others may have biased (e.g. over-optimistic) beliefs.\footnote{Our set-up accommodates situations where heterogeneity in beliefs formation depends on $X^{*}_{k}$ and is therefore unobserved to the econometrician.}

 Finally, we denote the conditional choice probability (CCP) function as